medkamel555/Ad_join/README.md

 [webservers]

 ```
-dataserver and webserver group are part of department.
-Let's assume that you have 2 EC2 instance, one for database server and the other one for webserver.
-Both, you would like to join them in the AD.
-So, we can add the AD config in group department tp ovrraide the role varaibles.
+The databaseservers and webservers groups are part of the department group.
+Let's assume that you have two EC2 instances, one for the database server and the other for the web server.
+You would like to join both instances to the AD.
+So, we can add the AD configuration in the department group to override the role variables.

-Under inventory/group_vars/department/department.yml
+Under 'inventory/group_vars/department/department.yml':

 ```yaml
 ad_server: